Inspirations

 his artwork and credited himself as 'Sharp Martin (& his silver

 scissors – snip, snip!)'.
-Currently living back in Australia as a
+Currently living back home in Australia

 painter, he has made a selection of his posters available once again